SherG/sherrieg/content/blog/desantis-state-guard/index.md

 For example:

-* The Texas State Guard has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical unit and provide free clinics to the public.
+* The <a href="https://tmd.texas.gov/state-guard" target="blank">Texas State Guard</a> has recruited quite a number of doctors, nurses, and other medical professionals -- enough to staff a medical unit and provide free clinics to the public.
 Those services included "primary medical care, dental care, and even free eye examinations and glasses."
 * The VDF now has cybersecurity capabilities.
 * Other state guards may have robust aviation capabilities.